-2.4.1 At present, there is no OECD guideline on aqueous photodegradation, but a guidance document, concerning aquatic direct photolysis, is available (OECD, 1997).
-The Guidance Document is supposed to form the basis for a scheduled guideline.
-According to the definitions set out in this Guidance Document, phototransformation of compounds in water can be in the form of primary or secondary phototransformation, where the primary phototransformation (photolysis) can be divided further into direct and indirect photolysis.
+2.4.1 According to the definitions set out in the OECD Guidance Document concerning aquatic direct photolysis (OECD, 1997), phototransformation of compounds in water can be in the form of primary or secondary phototransformation, where the primary phototransformation (photolysis) can be divided further into direct and indirect photolysis.
 Direct phototransformation (photolysis) is the case where the chemical absorbs light and as a direct result hereof undergoes transformation.
 Indirect phototransformation is the case where other excited species transfer energy, electrons or H-atoms to the chemical and thereby induces a transformation (sensitized photolysis).
 Secondary phototransformation is the case where chemical reactions occur between the chemical and reactive short lived species like hydroxy radicals, peroxy radicals or singlet oxygen that are formed in the presence of light by reactions of excited species like excited humic or fulvic acids or nitrate.

-- 2.4.2 The only currently available guidelines on phototransformation of chemicals in water are therefore OPPTS 835.2210 Direct photolysis rate in water by sunlight and OPPTS 835.5270 Indirect photolysis screening test.
-The OPPTS 835.2210 test uses a tiered approach.
+- 2.4.2 The only currently available guidelines on phototransformation of chemicals in water are therefore OPPTS 835.2210 Direct photolysis rate in water by sunlight, OECD Test Guideline 316 Phototransformation of chemicals in water-direct photolysis, and OPPTS 835.5270 Indirect photolysis screening test.
+The OPPTS 835.2210 test as well as OECD Test Guideline 316 uses a tiered approach.
 In Tier 1 the maximum direct photolysis rate constant (minimum half-life) is calculated from a measured molar absorptivity.
 In Tier 2 there are two phases.
 In Phase 1 the chemical is photolysed with sunlight and an approximate rate constant is obtained.
 In Phase 2, a more accurate rate constant is determined by using an actinometer that quantifies the intensity of the light that the chemical has actually been exposed to.
 From the parameters measured, the actual direct photodegradation rate at different temperatures and for different latitudes can be calculated.
 This degradation rate will only apply to the uppermost layer of a water body, e.g. the first 50 cm or less and only when the water is pure and air saturated which may clearly not be the case in environment.
 However, the results can be extended over other environmental conditions by the use of a computer programme incorporating attenuation in natural waters and other relevant factors. - 2.4.3 The OPPTS 835.5270 screening test concerns indirect photolysis of chemicals in waters that contain humic substances.
 The principle of the test is that in natural waters exposed to natural sunlight a measured phototransformation rate will include both direct and indirect phototransformation, whereas only direct phototransformation will take place in pure water.
 Therefore, the difference between the direct photodegradation rate in pure water and the total photodegradation in natural water is the sum of indirect photolysis and secondary photodegradation according to the definitions set out in the Annex 9 Guidance Document.
 In the practical application of the test, commercial humic substances are used to make up a synthetic humic water, which mimics a natural water.
 It should be noted that the indirect phototransformation rate determined is only valid for the season and latitude for which it is determined and it is not possible to transfer the results to other latitudes and seasons.